AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/overview.md

 ## Migration order

-When we created the Data Migration Tool, we assumed the following data transfer sequence:
+When we created the [!DNL Data Migration Tool], we assumed the following data transfer sequence:

 1. [Settings](settings.md)
 1. [Data](data.md)